Is there lead in Ottawa's drinking water supply?

 All schools, private schools and child care centres in Ontario are required to flush plumbing regularly, test water for lead annually, and take immediate action if levels exceed the Ontario Drinking Water Quality Standard of 10 ppb.
 As of July 2017, every drinking water fountain and any tap that provides drinking water or is used to prepare food or drink for children under 18 must be sampled for lead.

 Ottawa Public Health ensures that schools, private schools and child care centres resolve lead-related drinking water issues and therefore comply with Ontario Drinking Water Standards.
 More information is available from the Ontario Ministry of Environment, Conservation, and Parks (MECP).

 Who is responsible for replacing water service pipes?

-The water service pipe that connects to your home is composed of two portions: a public portion owned by the City from the municipal water main to the property line, and a privately-owned portion from the property line to the house.
+The water service pipe that connects to your home is composed of two portions: a public portion owned by the City from the City’s watermain to the water shut-off valve, and a privately-owned portion from the water shut-off valve to your home.
 When a water main is replaced or upgraded, the City replaces the public portion of the lead service pipe with copper.
 Unless the homeowner pays to have their portion of the water service pipe replaced, it will remain as lead.

 Is there assistance available to replace a lead water service pipe?